Cosmian/mse-cli/documentation/docs/getting_started.md

 Let's deploy it.

-Using a `free` plan, the deployment takes about 60 seconds.
-For non-free plans, the deployment takes few seconds only.
-On use also, the performance of your application depends on the chosen plan which determines the amount of memory and CPU dedicated to your own application.
+Using a `free` plan is longer to deploy than non-free plans because the memory and CPU dedicated are limited.
+It should take around 60 seconds to deploy against a few seconds with non-free plans.

 ```
 $ mse-ctl deploy --path mse-app-demo/helloworld/config/zero_trust.toml